jhicks0/drop_ir_cal/README.md

 |      |T2      |C    |need to identify position |
 |      |T3      |C    |need to identify position |
 |      |T4      |C    |need to identify position |

+Once data is imported and tidied, two types of plots will be made.
+The first will be plots of single runs with variables Ta, To, and T (and thermistor data if that is ready).
+The second will be a series of three plots with the difference of To and T by part number.
+Need to come up with a function that will look for a statistically significant relationship between Ta and To/T.